Assessment of one-way coupling methods from a potential to a viscous flow solver based on domain- and functional-decomposition for fixed submerged bodies in nonlinear waves: Models comparison: coupling validation and analysis

-All the previously presented computations were done with a local CFD mesh breadth of $B_m = 7.5 L_c = 3\si{\meter}$.
+All the previously presented computations were done with a local CFD mesh horizontal extent of $B_m = 7.5 L_c = 3\si{\meter}$.
 Because a reduced extent of the local mesh would be computationally faster, a convergence study is performed on this parameter, varying $B_m$ from a very low value of $1.25 L_c = 0.5\si{\meter}$ to the above value $7.5 L_c$ (see \cref{fig:schematicBm}).
-Hence, the goals here are i) to validate that the current breadth yields converged results, and ii) to investigate on its lower limits to evaluate how much computational power could be saved.
+Hence, the goals here are i) to validate that the current mesh extent yields converged results, and ii) to investigate on its lower limits to evaluate how much computational power could be saved.

 The maximum values of the loads computed with the DD method are shown on \cref{fig:plottemporalAmplitudeErrorbreadthErrors}.
 We note that, while some differences can be seen, they are of small amplitudes as soon as $B_m \ge \SI{0.75}{\meter}$, which already yields valuable results.
 Further reducing the mesh width (\ie $B_m=\SI{0.5}{\meter}$) leads to large discrepancies.
-Note that the horizontal width of the body is $L_c=\SI{0.4}{\meter}$, thus, a $\SI{0.5}{\meter}$ domain breadth means that the extent of the CFD domain, past the body vertical sides, is only of $\SI{0.05}{\meter} =L_c/8$.
+Note that the horizontal width of the body is $L_c=\SI{0.4}{\meter}$, thus, a $\SI{0.5}{\meter}$ domain extent means that the extent of the CFD domain, past the body vertical sides, is only of $\SI{0.05}{\meter} =L_c/8$.

-Let's define this horizontal meshed length on each side of the cylinder $\delta l_m = (B_m -L_c)/2$.
-Thus, relative to the incoming wavelength, the meshed part on each side is $\delta l_m / \lambda= 1/123$ with the shortest domain.
-With a mesh breadth of $\SI{0.75}{\meter}$, the same parameter is $1/35$ and reaches $1/20$ for $B_m=\SI{1}{\meter}$.
-This means that meshing 1/35\textsuperscript{th}$\sim$1/20\textsuperscript{th} of the wavelength on each side of the cylinder is sufficient to capture most of the turbulent and vorticity effects in the vicinity of the body.
-To remain conservative and because the computation cost is not much higher (most cells are located in the vicinity of the body walls), we retain the $B_m=\SI{3}{\meter}$ CFD mesh for future computations (\ie meshing a length of 1/5\textsuperscript{th} of the wavelength on each side of the body).
+Let us define this horizontal meshed length on each side of the cylinder $\delta l_m = (B_m -L_c)/2$ and $A_m$ the horizontal excursion of a fluid particle at $z=-d_c$ (which will also be used to define the Keulegan-Carpenter number, see \cref{sec:KCdefinition}).
+Thus, relative to $A_m$, the meshed part on each side is $\delta l_m / A_m\approx 1/6$ with the shortest domain.
+With a mesh extent of $B_m=\SI{0.75}{\meter}$, the same parameter is $1/1.7$ and reaches $1$ for $B_m=\SI{1}{\meter}$.
+This means that using a domain with an extent of 1/1.7 to 1 times the amplitude of motion of a particle on each side of the cylinder is sufficient to capture most of the turbulent and vorticity effects in the vicinity of the body.
+To remain conservative and because the computation cost is not much higher (most cells are located in the vicinity of the body walls), we retain the $B_m=\SI{3}{\meter}$ CFD mesh for future computations (\ie meshing a length of $4.5A_m$ on each side of the body).